libtcod/python-tcod/README.rst

 * libtcod-cffi: https://pypi.python.org/pypi/libtcod-cffi
 * python-tdl: https://pypi.python.org/pypi/tdl

-If installing from setup.py or pip you might get errors during the installation of libtcod-cffi, this can happen if your cffi module is out of date.
+You might get errors during the installation of libtcod-cffi such as "ImportError: No module named 'cffi.setuptools_ext'" This will happen if your cffi module is out of date.

-The recommended way to install is by using pip, but be sure to update your cffi module first, use the following commands:
+The recommended way to install is by using pip, but be sure to update your cffi module first.
+Use the following commands:

     pip install -U cffi
     pip install tdl